uswitch/broadband-customer-api-provider-docs/README.md

 # Broadband customer API
+**We want to support customers through the best possible broadband switching experience. **

 Our API provides partners with the means to access customer journey data from Uswitch.
-We want to give customers the best possible experience of switching their broadband.
 This API aims to reduce the duplication of data capture on both Uswitch and Provider sites, if a customer needs to give us an address and the provider will also need that address we will use this API to share data accross so the user has a smoother experience.

 ![image](https://user-images.githubusercontent.com/2581278/110932740-c8bf3400-8323-11eb-9027-4015c9fce6e5.png)